How is uterine sarcoma diagnosed?

 Positron emission tomography scan

-In the positron emission tomography (PET) scan, radioactive glucose (sugar) is injected into the patient's vein to look for cancer cells.
+In the positron emission tomography (PET) scan, radioactive glucose (sugar) is injected into the patient's vein.
 Because many cancers use glucose at a higher rate than normal tissues, the radioactivity will tend to concentrate in the cancer.
 A scanner can spot the radioactive deposits.
 This test can be helpful for spotting small collections of cancer cells.
 It may also help tell if a tumor is benign or malignant.
-PET scans are not yet routinely used for patients with a pelvic mass or abnormal bleeding.
+PET scans are not routinely used to work-up a pelvic mass or abnormal bleeding in patients who are not known to have cancer.

 A regular (plain) x-ray of the chest may be done to see if a uterine sarcoma has metastasized (spread) to the lungs and as part of the testing before surgery.